Mujib: The Making of a Nation: Background

 Until 2016, many people wanted to make a film based on the life story of Bangabandhu, but their initiative was not successful.
 Even before the production of this film, there was a demand to make a biographical film of Bangabandhu as a state initiative.
 Actor Raj from East Pakistan announced to make a film about him titled Bangabandhu in 1970.
 In an interview given to the weekly Chitrali in 1988, Farooque revealed his plan to make a film about Mujib.
 It was reported by India Today in 2008 that Abdul Gaffar Chowdhury planned to make a film about Bangabandhu titled The Poet of Politics.
 It was rumored that it would be directed by Shyam Benegal and Amitabh Bachchan would be cast as the main character in the film.
 However, the film was not made.
 In 2010, Vibgyor Films had planned to make a film about Bangabandhu in Hollywood.
 It was learned that the shooting of the film was scheduled to start in 2011.
 Giasuddin Selim wanted to make a film based on The Unfinished Memoirs, an autobiography book of Mujib, but he backed out due to lack of budget.
-On 3 December, 2015, the then Minister of Cultural Affairs named Asaduzzaman Noor officially announced the Hasina government's desire to make a biopic of Sheikh Mujibur Rahman.
+On 3 December 2015, the then Minister of Cultural Affairs named Asaduzzaman Noor officially announced the Hasina government's desire to make a biopic of Sheikh Mujibur Rahman.
 He also said that his ministry has discussed the matter with the Prime Minister and she has given the green signal.
-Later, Narendra Modi, the Indian prime minister, proposed to the Bangladeshi prime minister named Sheikh Hasina the concept of a film on the life of her father.
+Later, Narendra Modi, the Indian prime minister, informed to the Bangladeshi prime minister named Sheikh Hasina the desire to produce a film on the life of her father by his government.
 His proposal was liked by her.
-On 17 August 2016, Venkaiah Naidu, the then information minister of India, declared the acceptance of the proposal to assist the production of the biographical film of Bangabandhu by Hasanul Haq Inu.
+However, in that time, Hasina suggested to Modi that Bangladesh should jointly produce the proposed film with India.
+On 17 August 2016, Venkaiah Naidu, the then information minister of India, declared the acceptance of the proposal to assist the production of the biographical film of Bangabandhu by the then information minister of Bangladesh Hasanul Haq Inu.
 On 8 April 2017, in the presence of Sheikh Hasina at the Hyderabad House in New Delhi, Narendra Modi officially announced the joint-production of the film.